knickels/Player-Stage-Manual/CONTROLLERS.md

       return 0;
 }
 ```
-Using our knowledge of the proxies discussed in [Here](#sec_Coding_InteractingWithProxies) we can build controlling code on top of this basic code.
+Using our knowledge of the proxies discussed in [Proxies](#sec_Coding_InteractingWithProxies) we can build controlling code on top of this basic code.
 Firstly, it is good practice to enable the motors and request the geometry for all the proxies.
 This means that the robot will move and that if we need to know about the sensing devices the proxies will have that information available.
 ```
 //enable motors